 In addition, our Office of International Affairs maintains a comprehensive list of funding available to international students.

-Over the years, a number of international students have been selected as Residential Fellows at the International House, which can further reduce your housing costs.
+Over the years, a number of international students have been selected as Graduate Fellows at the University’s International House, which can further reduce your housing costs.
 Contact the International House for more information.

-The Office of International Affairs is your best resource for any questions about on-campus employment, off-campus employment, optional practical training (OPT), and other visa-related issues.
+The Office of International Affairs (OIA) is your best resource for any questions about on-campus employment, off-campus employment, optional practical training (OPT), and other visa-related issues.

 For specific information regarding tuition and fees, including cost of living estimates, please visit Admissions and Financial Aid for the Division of the Social Sciences.